Sam Tobin-Hochstadt

 In the rest of my life, I play Ultimate and I go outside.

-My wife, Katie Edmonds, is a post-doc in the Giedroc lab in the IU Chemistry Department.
+My wife, Katie Edmonds, is a Scientist in the IU Chemistry Department.